Some methods of computing first extensions between modules of graded Hecke algebras: Introduction

 For determining self-extensions of simple modules, our approach of using standard modules logically leads to study a structure of generalized standard modules.
 Here a generalized standard module is an indecomposable module which admits a certain filtration by standard modules (see Definition \ref{def generalized St} and Proposition \ref{prop indecomp standard} for the details).

 An approach to understand such structure is to use an intertwining operator between a generalized standard module and a certain dual of a generalized standard module.
 The intertwining operator is normalized in a way to have properties analogous to a Knapp-Stein intertwining operator for real reductive groups \cite{ KS} (see Proposition \ref{prop intertwin properties}).
-One may also compare with other study of intertwining operators by Rogawski \cite{Ro}, by Reeder \cite{Re0}, by Kriloff-Ram \cite{KR}, by Delorme-Opdam \cite{DO2} and by Solleveld \cite{So}.
-We also remark that the analogous intertwining operator for standard modules in the affine Hecke algebra setting is also studied in an unpublished work of Delorme-Opdam.
+One may also compare with other study of intertwining operators \cite{Ro}, \cite{Re0}, \cite{KR}, \cite{DO2} and\cite{So}.
+The study has some common features, but we also prove some results not appearing in the literature.

 Such intertwining operator defines a Jantzen type filtration and in particular defines an interesting quotient from the first layer of the Jantzen filtration.
 In the case of standard modules, the first layer of Jantzen filtration is simply the simple quotient and so we may regard such quotient to be a generalization of the simple quotient (see Definition \ref{def quotient gen}).
 A main technical result (Theorem \ref{thm JF general stand}) in this paper is to describe the structure of such quotient for special cases in terms of the Jantzen filtration of the (ordinary) standard module, and characterize such module by certain property with respect to the composition factors.
 This is also the pathway to connect some first self-extensions of simple modules and the Jantzen filtration.